-Postdoctoral Research Associate - Marine Microbial Ecology - [Archived Advertisement]
+Post-Doctoral Research Associate in Marine Microbial Ecology - [Archived Advertisement]

 University of Technology Sydney (View other jobs from this organisation)

-- A PhD in molecular microbial ecology, microbial oceanography or equivalent
+- A PhD in molecular microbial ecology, microbial genomics, microbial oceanography or equivalent

-- Extensive conceptual and hands-on knowledge of molecular microbiological techniques and bioinformatics, with particular experience in metatranscriptomics and amplicon sequencing approaches
+- Extensive conceptual and hands-on knowledge of molecular microbiological techniques and bioinformatics, with particular experience in amplicon sequencing, metagenomics, metatranscriptomics and quantitative PCR

-- Substantial experience in basic microbiological approaches, including isolation and culture of phytoplankton and bacteria
+- Experience in basic microbiological approaches, including isolation and culture of phytoplankton and bacteria

 Remuneration & Benefits

 Base Salary Range: Level A, $77,396 to $94,263

 This role attracts 17% superannuation in addition to the base salary.